 The DBS now issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
-Necessary arrangements must be in place to ensure the School obtains the original disclosure certificate prior to commencement and employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.
+Necessary arrangements must be in place to ensure the School has sight of the original disclosure certificate prior to commencement, and employment will remain conditional upon the original certificate being presented and it being considered satisfactory by the School.